esgf2-us/metagrid/helm/README.md

 >
 > If Metagrid is behind a reverse proxy you may need to set `config.DJANGO_SOCIAL_AUTH_REDIRECT_IS_HTTPS: 'true'` in your Helm chart configuration.

+#### Globus login or transfers are not working.

+> Ensure you have created the Globus auth application using the `Advanced Registration` type.
+Check that your redirects are correct as seen above.

 # Upgrading

 ##  v1.5.3 -> v1.5.4